Tiwai Point Aluminium Smelter

-The Tiwai Point Aluminium Smelter is an aluminium smelter owned by Rio Tinto Group (79.36%) and the Sumitomo Group (20.64%), via a joint venture called New Zealand Aluminium Smelters (NZAS) Limited.
+The Tiwai Point Aluminium Smelter is an aluminium smelter owned by Rio Tinto Group, via a joint venture called New Zealand Aluminium Smelters (NZAS) Limited.

 The facility, New Zealand's only aluminium smelter, is at Tiwai Point, near Bluff.
 It imports alumina and processes it into primary aluminium.
 The plant's alumina is supplied from refineries in Queensland and the Northern Territory of Australia.
 Around 90 per cent of the aluminium produced at NZAS is exported, mainly to Japan.

 The smelter was opened in 1971 following the construction of the Manapouri Power Station by the New Zealand government to supply it with electricity.
 It uses 13 percent of New Zealand's electricity, and is reported to account for 10 percent of the Southland region's economy.

 Rio Tinto has threatened to close the smelter several times, for example in 2013 and 2020, but to date closure has been deferred after renegotiation of the price it pays for electricity.
 As of January 2021, Rio Tinto announced that it had reached an agreement with its power supplier Meridian Energy to pay a lower price in return for keeping the smelter running until December 2024.
 In July 2022, NZAS signalled that it would once again offer to remain open if it could secure new power agreements on favourable terms.
+In May 2024, new twenty-year electricity contracts were agreed with three suppliers, allowing the smelter to remain open until 2044.

 There are concerns regarding the environmental legacy of waste stockpiled at the site, near to an eroding beachline.

 History

 In 1955, a geologist working for Consolidated Zinc Proprietary Ltd (ConZinc) identified a commercial deposit of bauxite in Australia on the west coast of Cape York Peninsula.
 The company investigated sources of large quantities of cheap electricity needed to reduce the alumina recovered from the bauxite into aluminium.
 In 1960, ConZinc reached an agreement with the government for it to build a smelter and power station using the hydroelectric capacity of Lake Manapouri and Lake Te Anau.
 In 1963, ConZinc decided not to build the power station, and following that decision the government decided to construct it, with power first being generated in 1969.
 Construction of the Manapouri Power Station attracted controversy for its environmental effects, with over 264,000 New Zealanders signing the Save Manapouri petition.
 With a supply of electricity to be available, ConZinc built the Tiwai Point smelter, opening in 1971.
-The original ownership was 50% Comalco, 25% Sumitomo Chemical Company and 25% Showa Denko KK.
+Before construction of the smelter archaeological excavations were carried out in 1968 led by Stuart Park; evidence of an extensive Māori adze manufacturing site and middens was uncovered.
+Eleven tonnes of artefacts and material were retrieved from the site including adzes, hammer-stones and sinkers made from local argillite.